 Most of our offerings, including our weekly meditation schedule, monthly programs and affiliate sanghas are open to the public, regardless of experience with meditation.
 You may also want to explore the information and resources in our New to Zen page.

 I have practiced meditation in / at [somewhere else/different tradition].
 Can I still come?

 Yes, come as you are!
 Sharing space and practice at BZC nourishes the continuity in our community and dharma offerings, and is a deeply appreciated form of giving practice (generosity).
 Most BZC offerings are open to the public, regardless of experience.
 Please refer to the previous answer to learn more about our offerings to those new to BZC.

 Do you serve community meals every Saturday?

 No, not every Saturday.
 Our mostly-volunteer staff is unable to provide meals every Saturday.
-The kitchen provides meals for most one-day retreats and for all retreats three days or longer.
+Whenever possible, Saturday community lunches are offered as part of the Saturday morning program and take place at around 12 pm.
+We offer meals for most one-day retreats and for all retreats three days or longer.
 Please see the specific retreat schedule for details.

 How does kitchen practice work?

-Please contact one of the tenzos (heads of the kitchen) to inquire about kitchen practice opportunities at tenzo[at]brooklynzen[dot]org.
+Please contact the tenzo (head of the kitchen) to inquire about kitchen practice opportunities at tenzo[at]brooklynzen[dot]org.
 Find more information on kitchen practice here.